 1/2 cup peas (if frozen, thaw in water and strain)

 - To make the koftas, you can follow along the video clip starting at 4.53 onwards.
 Peel the lotus root and grate.
 Transfer it onto on a clean tea towel and wrap it up.
 Squeeze out the excess water and place the grated lotus root into a mixing bowl.

 - Add the spices and coriander (written in the kofta ingredient list above) to the grated lotus root and gradually add the gram flour until it binds into a mixture.
+If you require more gram flour to bind, sprinkle in some more as you go along.
 Roll into balls and deep fry until light golden in colour and set aside.

 - If you want to add paneer to the dish, (this is optional), heat 1 tbsp olive oil in a non stick frying pan.
 Add the cumin seeds.
 Once they begin sizzle, add the paneer cubes.
 Now add the salt and turmeric powder.
 Lightly fry until paneer turns golden on both sides.
 Remove from heat.

 - To make the masala, In a food processer, add the onion, garlic, ginger and chilli.
 Now add the salt, paprika, turmeric powder, coriander powder, garam masala and fresh coriander.
 Blitz until a coarse paste has been formed.
 Now heat olive oil in a pan.
 Add cumin seeds and allow them to start sizzling.
 Now add the ground masala paste.
 Cook on medium heat until it turn, golden brown, stirring continuously.
 When you see the masala paste is nice and golden, add the plum tomatoes and mash well so it blends with the masala.
 Keep stirring and cook for 4-5 minutes.
 Once the oil begins to separate from the masala, add the koftas and peas to the masala.
 (If you have made paneer you can add it to the masala now too).